BOARD OF DIRECTORS

 Colin J.S.
 McClatchie FRSE

-Peter Lawson is a lawyer, and a partner in a Glasgow-based firm specialising in licensing.
-He has been involved in a number of arts organisations and trusts both as legal adviser and a board member over the past 25 years.
+Peter is a lawyer, and a partner in a Glasgow-based firm specialising in licensing.
+He has been involved in a number of arts organisations and trusts, both as legal adviser and as a board member, over the past 30 years.

 Peter is a past Chairman of the Tron Theatre Company, past Chairman of Glasgow UNESCO City of Music and a former committee member of BAFTA Scotland.
-He is a Director of NVA Europe, and the current Chairman of St Peter’s Kilmahew Ltd, the arts organisation spearheading the restoration and development of the former St Peter’s Seminary and grounds in Cardross.
+He is a Director of NVA Europe, the arts organisation spearheading the restoration and development of the former St Peter’s Seminary and grounds in Cardross.